amanchokshi/EMBERS/docs/embersbyexample.rst

 The above creates an :samp:`EMBERS` directory, within which we can run our example code.
 Outputs will by default, be saved to :samp:`~/EMBERS/embers_out`.

-We now download sample data required to run the following examples
+We now download sample data required to run the subsequent examples from the `EMBERS Sample Data github repository <https://github.com/amanchokshi/EMBERS-Sample-Data>`_.
+This repository contains one day of satellite radio data and will require 4GB of disk space.

 .. code-block:: console